Anchored Inflation Expectations and the Slope of the Phillips Curve

 2019-27 | February 1, 2023

 It is conventional wisdom that the reduced form Phillips curve has become flatter in recent decades.
-Accordingly, we show that the statistical relationship between changes in U.S. inflation and economic activity has become flatter.
-But in contrast, the statistical relationship between the level of inflation and economic activity has become steeper.
-By allowing for changes in the degree of anchoring of agents’ inflation forecasts, we recover a stable structural slope parameter in an estimated version of the New Keynesian Phillips curve from 1960 to 2019.
-Using a New Keynesian model with imperfect information, we propose a novel general equilibrium channel through which improved anchoring of expected inflation can help explain the observed changes in the reduced form Phillips curve relationships.
+Accordingly, we show that the statistical relationship between changes in U.S. inflation and economic activity, commonly known as the accelerationist Phillips curve, has become flatter.
+But in contrast, the statistical relationship between the level of inflation and economic activity, which we refer to as the “original” Phillips curve, has become steeper.
+By allowing for changes in the degree of anchoring of agents’ inflation forecasts, we recover a stable structural slope parameter in an estimated version of the New Keynesian Phillips curve (NKPC) from 1960 to 2019.
+Using a New Keynesian model with imperfect information, we show that imperfectly anchored inflation expectations, coupled with an inflation-targeting central bank, induce an upward bias in the slope of the accelerationist Phillips curve slope but a downward bias in the slope of the original Phillips curve relative to the true structural slope of the NKPC.
+Improved anchoring shrinks both biases, accounting for the observed changes in the slopes of the reduced form Phillips curve relationships.

 Kevin Lansing is a senior research advisor in the Economic Research Department of the Federal Reserve Bank of San Francisco.
 Learn more about Kevin Lansing